-Bendigo Bank is constantly upgrading products and services that are available to our customers and it's our main focus to ensure all customers are fully aware of the many and varied products available, including a full range of insurance, lending, savings and wealth products, both in branch and online.
+Our main focus is to ensure all customers are fully aware of the many and varied products available, including a full range of insurance, lending, savings and wealth products, both in branch and online.
 So if there is anything you want to know about these services, please call in and see us.
 We also need to grow our business through new customers and I urge you to talk to friends, family, and neighbours about the benefits of banking with our Community Bank® branch.

-The more successful our branch is, the more we can continue to financially support many local groups, clubs and events.
-As we approach our 12th year since opening in 2005, we reach a milestone of having contributed just over \$500,000 in community grants to the Paynesville District; an amount we are immensely proud of.
+The more successful our Community Bank® branch is, the more we can continue to financially support many local groups, clubs and events.
+As we approach our 13th year since opening in 2005, we have now contributed over \$500,000 in community grants to the Paynesville district; an amount we are immensely proud of.
+The success of the grant program and the gratitude we receive from recipients is extremely satisfying and all of our customers can be proud that they not only support a local business but their community.

-So whatever your banking, wealth and insurance needs are, please come and in and talk to our staff.
+So whatever your banking, wealth and insurance needs are, please come in and talk to our staff.
 We have a wonderful team, who love to have a chat and ensure that your needs are taken care of and that you receive a high level of customer service.

-Thank you to our customers, our shareholders, the branch staff, the Board and the Paynesville and district community who support our branch and community.
+Thank you to our customers, our shareholders, the Board and the Paynesville and district community who support our branch and community.
+A special big thank you to the staff, they are a wonderful team that excel in service and ensuring the continued success of our Paynesville & District Community Bank® Branch.

-Ken Mutton

-Branch Manager
+Ken Mutton Branch Manager